 We often see the mindset of the “one-off project” being applied to localization.
 Though it has its place, modern content is always changing, and the “one-off” idea is now more often the exception than the norm.

 When talking about your brand it’s always important to make sure your localized content has the right tone and style.
-One of the primary factors that will influence the human translation or post-editing machine translation quality is context.
+Context is one of the primary factors that will influence the quality of human or post-editing machine translation.
 Context can be given in so many forms, from little written instructions to a list of terms with definitions and expected translations (glossary) or screenshots of the UI where the content appears.
 The importance of basic localization aspects, such as a glossary, is often not something companies starting with localization are aware of, but it is key to ensuring your brand messaging is consistent in all languages.

 Context should be managed together with your content and most importantly, it should be passed on in a very streamlined way.
 It should be there from the beginning, with little to no friction, so that content can be localized taking context into account from the get-go, which will increase quality, reduce back and forth, and minimize problems encountered down the line when translation undergoes QA checks.
 The key is to set things up for success in the first place so that you can catch fewer issues earlier in the process, rather than dealing with them later (when it’s too late).

 Without rethinking the underlying architecture applied to software localization, we are coming to the edge of what we can do to keep adding substantial value to the process.
 In this time dominated by cloud computing architecture, there is a big potential for i18n and l10n to become first-class citizens of the software development stack, instead of an afterthought.
 In the past 6 months, we sat back and reevaluated how software localization could evolve to improve processes that were long overdue for some big changes.
-Stay tuned for a series of posts on how we plan to put global content management at the center of i18n and l10n and take a new approach to software localization.
+Read here how Transifex addresses the developer challenges and takes a new approach to software localization.